rishikanthc/markopolis/markopolis/md/Installation.md

 ---
 publish: true
 tags:
 - instructions
 - install
 - docker
+title: installation
 ---
 Installation has two parts.
 Server deployment and local setup.
 The server deployment is for deploying and setting up the API server and front-end.
 The local setup is for pushing markdown files to the server for publishing.